 When asked what families must do, especially if they are looking for free tuition based on merit or need for their student, she said plan and keep adjusting the plan.
 She recommends that families start planning before Freshman year of high school and work with a professional college consultant to put together a strategic plan.

 I understand the benefits that working with a professional college consultant can bring, but I also believe that a savvy parent can do almost as well helping his or her own student with college admissions and scholarship applications.
 One of the drawbacks of doing this yourself is the number of hours you need to invest.
 I often talk in my articles about how I spent hundreds of hours getting educated in order to help my oldest daughter through the college search process.
 That’s what lead to me starting this website.
 I learned so much that I wanted to share it with others.
 Another of the drawbacks of counseling your own child through the college search process is that they don’t always want to listen to advice from their own parents.
 Often, the same advice is better received when it comes from someone else.

 While high schools have guidance counselors to help students with their college search process, these counselors serve a large group of students and usually can’t devote much individual attention to each student.

 For some families, it will just make the most sense to engage a professional college consultant.

-As for the story of Shellee Howard’s experience helping her son earn a full ride scholarship to Harvard, she is writing a book to help other parents.
+As for the story of Shellee Howard’s experience helping her son earn free tuition at Harvard, she is writing a book to help other parents.
 She plans to publish it in April of 2017 and when I get the details, I will share it on my site.